Group of Aphrodite, Pan and Eros: Description

-The group statue is made of Parian marble, and at 1.55 m. tall (including the base), it is slightly smaller than lifesize.
+The group statue is made of Parian marble, and at 1.55 m. tall (including the large base), it is slightly smaller than lifesize.

 Aphrodite, the beautiful naked goddess of beauty and love, is depicted in frontal with hair well-tressed and tied up with a scarf bound in a bow above her parting.
 She has entirely stripped down, possibly preparing for a bath, with the exception of a sandal still in her right foot.
 She places her weight on her right leg, while the manner in which she bends her left, relaxed leg lends a gracefulness to her stance.
 She uses her left hand to cover up her pubic triangle, in an attempt to protect it with her palm from the amorous advances of the horned, goat-legged Pan, depicted in profile, who in turn has seized her left wrist with his own left hand, trying to yank it away and pull her closer to him.
 Pan's muscular body and prominent veins, particularly seen on his left arm, also illustrate the animalistic nature of the god, as he tries to get Aphrodite to engage in sexual acts with him, which she rejects.

 Close-up in Pan's face.

 With her other hand, Aphrodite has brandished her sandal (leaving her left foot bare) as she tries to deter him.
 Aphrodite's winged little son Eros, the god of romantic love, is similarly trying to assist his mother fight off her assaulter by grasping Pan's right horn and pushing him away.
 Pan leans on a tree trunk (the statue's marble support) covered with animal's skin, and has left his hunting stick at the foot of the trunk.
 He has two long and pointed horns, his face is covered with fur and his furry legs end in goat's hooves.
 His is connected to the marble support via his left leg up to the buttocks.

 The statue combines the heroic nudity, represented by the goddess, and the contrasting wild, animalistic, Dionysian nudity that Pan embodies.
 It has been described as a "characteristic example of Hellenistic rococo."

 The right arm of the goddess and the upper part of the head, as well as the legs and the left arm of Eros, had to be reattached as they were broken off.
 Eros's right arm is missing.
 Pan's right leg and horns also had to be reattached.
 Three fingers of Aphrodite's left hand and the middle finger of her right hand were supplemented with plaster.